improv-wifi/website/src/code.md

 ### SDK for C++

-The C++ SDK contains constants and utility functions to help implementing the Improv service on your device.
+The C++ SDK contains constants and utility functions to parse the packets and help with implementing the Improv service on your device.

 See [the GitHub repository](https://github.com/improv-wifi/sdk-cpp) for the documentation and source code.